2020 Adelaide Biennial of Australian Art: Monster Theatres

 Mike Bianco's celebrated and critically acclaimed Biennial project Anthrocomb could not be extended past the original closing date of the 2020 Adelaide Biennial.
 In case you missed the chance to experience Anthrocomb, you can find out more about the work here

-From Monday 8 June, visitors will still be able to experience Julia Robinson's Beatrice, Michael Candy's Big Dipper, Mark Valenzuela's Once bitten, twice shy and Yhonnie Scarce's In the Dead House.
+Visitors are still be able to experience Julia Robinson's Beatrice, Michael Candy's Big Dipper, Mark Valenzuela's Once bitten, twice shy and Yhonnie Scarce's In the Dead House.

 Download Media Assets